Mbed-TLS/mbedtls-docs/kb/how-to/add-test-generation.md

     def generate_function_tests(cls) -> Iterator[test_case.TestCase]:
         # Create a list of input values
         input_values = ["", "0", "1", "123"]
-        # combinations_with_replacement will create all combinations,
+        # combinations_with_replacement generates a list of all unique
-        # including where inputs are the same i.e. ("0", "0")
+        # combinations, including where inputs are the same i.e. ("0", "0")
         for a_value, b_value in itertools.combinations_with_replacement(
             input_values, 2
         ):